zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-dashboard/Creating-a-Single-Page-App-with-KenoUI.md

 ## Clicks and Routing

-Because the routes are defined using the Kendo Router there is no real need to define click or touch event handlers to drive navigation.
+Because the routes are defined using the Kendo UI Router there is no real need to define click or touch event handlers to drive navigation.
 Instead simple anchors <a href=""> are defined for each menu item that change the URL # value.